 The admonishment did not work, and the details of the testimony of other witnesses leaked out freely.
 Barbara Harmon, a handsome blonde who was a seasoned prostitute, testified that Davioni asked her to help Pat Ward find Johns but the connection between Davioni and Jelke was slim.
 According to Harmon, Davioni told her that Jelke was an “unsuccessful” pimp and, after Pat Ward had returned from a “date” with money, she overheard Jelke say to Davioni, “Who’s unsuccessful now?”
 Virginia Dee, another girl for hire, arrived with a witness subpoena in hand.
 Once a blonde, she had been held in police custody for several months.
 Unable to procure hair dye, her tresses had grown out, and the press described her as a drab brunette who looked five years older than her 21 years.
 Dee told the jury that Davioni pimped her out, but she could not connect the money she earned to Jelke, nor did she know whether Mickey procured for Pat Ward.
 A gynecologist recounted how he had fitted Pat Ward with a diaphragm and sent the bill to Ward at Mickey’s apartment but he did not know who referred her or why, nor did he know whether Mickey paid the bill.
 The prosecution’s case stumbled slightly but Erica Steel, the Café Society madam, saved it.
 She corroborated Pat Ward’s testimony.
 She had witnessed Pat Ward give Mickey money from tricks Mickey had set up.
 Mickey sent her and Pat out on jobs, and when Mickey drove to Florida, he told Erica to keep Pat busy making him money.
 A few weeks later, she spoke to Mickey on the telephone.
 Pat was doing quite well as a call-girl but she was also spending most of the money.
 Mickey told Erica to bring Pat to Florida before she spent all of his money.
 Once in Florida, Mickey rifled through Pat’s purse and expressed displeasure that she had only $300.

 On the day that Marguerite Cordova, the hatcheck girl from Puerto Rico, arrived at the courthouse, the newspapers’ appeal to lift Judge Valente’s order closing the trial was denied.
 The newspapers promised another appeal.
 When Cordova entered the courthouse, she asked the reporters to leave her alone, but, under the spell of the camera lights, she relented and posed for photos.
-The newspapers dutifully described her attire: “a tailor light gray suit and sunglasses, but underneath the sunglasses her eyes were made up like Theda Bara,” the silent movie star nicknamed “The Vamp.”
+The newspapers dutifully described her attire: “a tailored light gray suit and sunglasses, but underneath the sunglasses her eyes were made up like Theda Bara,” the silent movie star nicknamed “The Vamp.”
 Cordova, like many of the witnesses, had multiple names, Margaret Corday and Margaret Britton among them.
 On the witness stand, she described how Mickey tried to arrange tricks for her and even offered Pat Ward as a reference.
 Richard Wallace, the pimp who was married to Pat Thompson, another prostitute, swore that Mickey arranged for dates for his wife and told her to use Pat Ward as a reference.
 And Pat Thompson told the jury that Mickey gave her lists of men and telephone numbers who paid well, and that she should use Pat Ward as a reference when she contacted the men.
 Other witnesses linked Mickey’s handwriting to the scrawl in the little black book confiscated by the police or corroborated other aspects of Pat Ward’s testimony.
-Bank records showed deposits that connected Pat Ward’s testimony that she gave Mickey money from her tricks, and there were wiretaps and phone records and experts connected Mickey’s hand writing to the notations made in the little black book.
+Bank records showed deposits that corroborated Pat Ward’s testimony that she gave Mickey money from her tricks, and there were wiretaps and phone records and experts connected Mickey’s hand writing to the notations made in the little black book.
 On Friday, February 20, Assistant D.A.
 Liebler rested his case, confident that he had proven Mickey’s guilt beyond a reasonable doubt.

 With the close of the People’s case, Judge Valente opened the courtroom to the press and public.
 The lurid evidence had ended, and most of the press climbed back into the courtroom benches to hear the defense case.
 A few reporters, however, decided that the best place to pick up information was in the corridor or the washroom, so there they remained.
 Mickey’s attorney’s motion to dismiss the case was denied, and the court was recessed to the following Tuesday.
 Everyone wondered whether Mickey would testify.
 He announced to the press that he was certainly willing to take the stand but would rely on his attorneys.
 “It wouldn’t be like going to a New Year’s party,” Mickey explained his view of taking the stand, “But if it’s necessary, I’ll do it.”
 Sam Segal and Martin Benjamin had lined up several witnesses who would impeach Pat Ward’s credibility or refute elements of her testimony, but Mickey’s attorneys were more interested in calling a mystery witness who would destroy the prosecution’s case, they said.
 The only problem was that she had disappeared.
 Rumors abounded.
 She had fled the City.
 She had been paid off or hidden by the D.A.
 She had been killed.